Justinkxc/Am-I-going-to-finish-writing-my-thesis/README.md

  Getting some practice in between thesis writing.

- This piece of code returns the total word count from your doc file alongside the % of the 20 most/least used words.
+ This piece of code returns the total word count from your doc file alongside of the 20 most/least used words and their %.

 # Word Count
 ![image](https://user-images.githubusercontent.com/61132301/136250229-dd4720c1-8e61-42c8-90d3-1b1174c9a986.png)